mutaimwiti/rbactl/README.md

    the authorization middleware.
 In the callback example above (`req callback`), that's exactly the case - the rule expects the article in question to have been queried and resolved by a previous middleware.

+2. Callback rules must explicitly return boolean values to avoid the ambiguity of relying on truthiness.
+Relying on truthiness would pose a serious security loophole.
+This is because the callback might resolve to true on a non-boolean value accidentally.
+If the library encounters a callback that resolves to a non-boolean value it throws an exception.
+See [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) documentation on truthy values.

-2. The fact that a user has a certain permission does not necessarily mean that they can perform the action represented by the permission; it has to be specified explicitly on the policy definition.
+3. The fact that a user has a certain permission does not necessarily mean that they can perform the action represented by the permission; it has to be specified explicitly on the policy definition.
 For example, if the `article.update` action is determined by a callback that ensures that the user is the owner of the article, a user with the `article.update` permission but is not the owner cannot update the article.

-3. When specifying valid or required permissions, full entity permissions i.e. `entity.*` permissions should not be specified.
+4. When specifying valid or required permissions, full entity permissions i.e. `entity.*` permissions should not be specified.
 This is because they're automatically checked.
 For example, if it is specified that a user requires `blog.delete` permission to delete a blog, the library will automatically determine that a user with `blog.*` permission can delete a blog.